robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

    The forced and default values for tags_.

 `Test Setup`:setting:, `Test Teardown`:setting:
    The default values for `test setup and teardown`_.
-Have also synonyms :setting:`Test Precondition` and :setting:`Test Postcondition`, respectively.

 `Test Template`:setting:
    The default `template keyword`_ to use.